Skip to content

 Full Observability Stack on k3s: Prometheus, Loki, Jaeger, Grafana, and Cloudflare Logpush

 A complete guide to building a full observability stack on a 4-node ARM64 k3s homelab cluster.
 No Helm — everything is raw Kustomize manifests.
-The stack covers metrics (Prometheus + Alertmanager), logging (Loki + Alloy), tracing (Jaeger), and visualization (Grafana with 14 dashboards).
+The stack covers metrics (Prometheus + Alertmanager), logging (Loki + Alloy), tracing (Jaeger with spanmetrics), and visualization (Grafana with 16 dashboards).
 On top of the standard LGTM stack, Cloudflare Logpush feeds HTTP request logs, firewall events, and Workers traces through a custom Traefik decompression plugin into Loki for security analytics and performance monitoring.
+Traefik access logs are enriched with structured metadata (bot scores, client IPs, TLS versions) via Alloy for a dedicated access log dashboard.

 The guide is structured as a linear build-up: Prometheus Operator and core metrics first, then Loki and log collection, then Jaeger tracing, then Grafana with dashboards and SSO, then the Cloudflare Logpush pipeline with its custom Traefik plugin.
 Each section includes the actual manifests used in production.